-The University of Chicago Booth School of Business, in partnership with the Sawiris Foundation for Social Development, has developed a one-of-a-kind executive education program in El Gouna, Egypt.
+With great appreciation to a generous gift from the Sawiris Family, and in collaboration with the Sawiris Foundation in Egypt, Chicago Booth Executive Education has developed a one-of-a-kind executive education program in El Gouna, Egypt.

 By attending this program, you will:

 This program features world-class guest speakers; 2024 guest speakers will be announced in fall 2023.

 Past guest speakers have included Raghuram Rajan, the Katherine Dusak Miller Distinguished Service Professor of Finance at Chicago Booth and one of TIME Magazine’s 100 Most Influential People.

 This program is designed for senior-level executives in charge of creating value for their organizations.
 This program brings public and private sector leaders together; the class size is around 50 executives split between public and private organizations.
 A variety of industries are represented.

 The program is an excellent fit for executives who are responsible for enhancing their organizations by combating competition and market disruption, leading digital transformation and innovation, working with policymakers and government officials, evaluating new ventures, managing change or improving the growth of the organization.